Balby

-Balby is a civil parish and suburb of Doncaster in the City of Doncaster district in South Yorkshire, England.
+Balby is a suburb of Doncaster in South Yorkshire, England, located south-west of the city centre.
 Historically part of the West Riding of Yorkshire, Balby is within the Doncaster Central constituency and contains the electoral wards Balby South and Hexthorpe and Balby North.

 Housing stock ranging from terraced housing nearer to Doncaster town centre and post-war suburbs to the south west.
-There are several new housing developments, including, Woodfield Plantation which is part of an attempt to regenerate the area following deindustrialisation.
+There are several new housing developments, including Woodfield Plantation, which is part of an attempt to regenerate the area following deindustrialisation.

 Economic activity is still centred on heavy industry, especially around the Carr Hill Industrial Estate, home to Bridon, a large rope manufacturer.

 History

 The earliest written reference to Balby occurs in the Domesday Book (1086), which records the name as Balle(s)bi.
 This almost certainly derives from a personal name, Balli, together with the Old Norse word býr (meaning a farmstead).
 This dates the foundation of Balby to some time in the period of Viking settlement, between the late 8th and early 11th centuries.

 Balby, which then included Warmsworth, was home to several of the early followers of the Quaker faith in England, including Thomas Aldham, whose son William was instrumental in opening the first permanent meeting house in the area, in Quaker Lane, Warmsworth.
-Balby has long been associated, along with other areas of Doncaster, with having a large Quaker community.
+Balby has long been associated, along with other areas of Doncaster, with Quakerism, having a large Quaker community.

 More recently, the suburban town was a centre for steel and brass manufacture, especially at the well-known Pegler's Brass Foundry and Bridon Ropery.

-In the early 20th century, St Catherine's Hospital was built in the south of Balby, near to the site of St Catherine's Well, an ancient site of healing and pilgrimage.
-It is now a hospital estate.
+In the 1830s, St Catherine's House, designed by Leeds-based architect John Clark, was built as a retirement home for George Banks, a wealthy cloth merchant and former Mayor of Leeds, in the south of Balby, near to the site of St Catherine's Well, an ancient site of healing and pilgrimage.
+In the 1920s it was bought by a local health board, together with a substantial area of the estate surrounding it, to operate as a mental health institution, St Catherine's Hospital, which continued to operate within the NHS until the 1980s.
+It remains owned by the NHS and operates as a not for profit social enterprise, offering conferencing facilities, a cafe and a walled garden.